 When the original Miss Madison hydroplane was destroyed in a racing accident in 1962, DuPont sold his second boat, Nitrogen II, to the city for $5,000.
 The world’s only community owned hydroplane is administered by a board of directors appointed by the city’s mayor.
 Charlie Grooms serves as President of the Miss Madison, Inc. Board and Team Manager.

 Miss Madison’s most iconic win came in 1971 when Jim McCormick captured the A.P.B.A.
 Gold Cup in front of the hometown fans on the Ohio River.
 The story of the victory became the movie, Madison released in 2005.
-Current driver, Jimmy Shane drove the Miss Madison to an A.P.B.A.
+Jimmy Shane drove the Miss Madison to an A.P.B.A.
 Gold Cup victory in 2014 on the Detroit River, the team’s first since 1971 and has added Gold Cup wins in 2015, 2017, 2019, and 2021.
 Dylan Runne will pilot the U-1 Miss HomeStreet in 2023.

 More information about the historic hulls of the Miss Madison can be found on the Team Timeline page.